 Next Generation Manufacturing

 With a commitment to quality through constant re-investment and upgrading of equipment and technologies, Badger Alloys offers the latest in additive and subtractive manufacturing.
-By taking advantage of our robot and 3D technologies – including 3D modeling, solidification analysis, 3D printed cores and robotically milled tooling – our customers are able to work with our engineering team to manipulate castings in the digital space and make sure they are getting the best quality casting.
+By taking advantage of our robot and 3D technologies – including 3D modeling, solidification analysis, 3D printed cores and robotically milled molds – our customers are able to work with our engineering team to manipulate castings in the digital space and make sure they are getting the best quality casting.

 Prototype Casting and Robotic Patternless Molding